Large American home in the suburbs with a large yard and shrubs.

 • Sellers don’t have to find temporary living arrangements and storage because they don’t have to move twice.

-• The buyer gets some extra income from the rental period.
-Buying a house comes with several upfront expenses including the down payment and closing costs.
-This could help replenish your savings.
+• The buyer may earn extra income during the rental period.
+Since buying a house comes with several upfront expenses, including the down payment and closing costs, the extra income could help replenish your savings.

-• As a buyer, the ability to offer a rent-back agreement makes your offer stronger by showing your flexibility should the seller need it.
-If there are several comparable proposals on the table, this could be the extra edge that increases the chances of your offer getting accepted.
+• As a buyer, the ability to offer a rent-back agreement can make your offer stronger because it signals your ability to be flexible, should the seller need it.
+If there are several comparable proposals on the table, a rent-back offer could be the extra edge that increases the chances of your offer getting accepted.

-• When a rent-back agreement is negotiated, it’s often done based on the fair market value for monthly rent for an equivalent space.
-This may be more expensive for the seller than their mortgage payment.
+• When a rent-back agreement is negotiated, rent is usually based on the fair market value of monthly rent for an equivalent space.
+The rent may be more expensive for the seller than their mortgage payment.

-• If there’s damage to the house, sellers could lose their security deposit.
+• If there’s damage to the house, sellers may lose their security deposit.

 • The buyer can’t take possession of the house upon closing.

-• A buyer ends up taking on landlord responsibilities.
-This can be a bit demanding and may be costly if something major breaks while you’re responsible for maintenance.
+• The buyer ends up taking on landlord responsibilities.
+Being a landlord can be a bit demanding and may be costly if something major breaks while you’re responsible for maintenance.

 • Homeowners insurance can become an issue in the event of major property damage.
-Make sure you get in writing who’s responsible for what.
+Make sure you put down in writing who’s responsible for what.

-Now that we’ve touched on some general information as well as the benefits and disadvantages, let’s answer a few of the most common questions.
+Now that we’ve touched on some general information as well as benefits and disadvantages, let’s answer a few of the most common questions about rent-back agreements.

 How long does a rent-back agreement last?

-You can make the agreement as short as you and the seller want to negotiate.
-However, if you’re moving into the home as your primary residence, mortgage investor regulations mean that your lender likely won’t be able to approve a rent-back agreement that’s 60 days or longer.
+You can make the agreement length as short or as long as you and the seller want.
+However, if you’re moving into the home as your primary residence, your lender likely won’t be able to approve a rent-back agreement that’s 60 days or longer due to mortgage investor regulations.

 How much should I charge for a rent-back agreement?

 Again, this is a negotiation.
 But one thing buyers and sellers often use as a baseline is a market rent analysis.
 Done properly, this gives you a monthly rental rate for a house.
-If you’re renting to them for less than a month, you just divide the rental rate by the number of days in the month.
+If you’re renting to the sellers for less than a month, divide the rental rate by the number of days in the month.

-What if the seller does not move out after the rent-back period ends?
+What if the seller doesn’t move out after the rent-back period ends?

-In the event that the seller doesn’t move out at the end of the agreement, you may have to go to court and initiate eviction proceedings.
-The laws regarding this are different in every state, but this is another reason that it’s good to have an attorney go over the initial contract.
+If the seller doesn’t move out at the end of the agreement, you may have to go to court and initiate eviction proceedings.
+The laws regarding this are different in every state, but this is another reason that it’s good to have an attorney review the initial contract.

 The Bottom Line

-A rent-back agreement allows sellers to rent from buyers for a period of time after they close on the sale of their home.
-This can often make offers stand out because it signifies flexibility.
-You also get some extra income out of the deal.
-On the other hand, you can’t move in right away and you do have landlord responsibilities.
+A rent-back agreement allows sellers to rent from buyers for a specified period of time after they close on the sale of their home.
+It can often make a buyer’s offer stand out because it signifies flexibility to a seller who may desperately need it.
+While you may be tempted by the prospect of making some extra income from the deal, remember that you won’t be able to move in right away, and you automatically become a landlord.
+But if it works with your moving timeline, a rent-back agreement may help you purchase a home.